hapax/hapax.github.io/assets/minimal-networks.md

 ---

-*Exercise 1.* What is the minimal network connecting two towns?
+*Exercise 1 (Choo-choo two).* What is the minimal network connecting two towns?

 <p align="center">
   ⁂
 </p>

-*Exercise 2.* In Figure 1, we have two networks connecting the same towns: a triangular network, and a trident-shaped network with a hub station $D$ in the middle.
+*Exercise 2 (triangle or trident).* In Figure 1, we have two networks connecting the same towns: a triangular network, and a trident-shaped network with a hub station $D$ in the middle.
 Which is shorter?
 See if you can do better than either.